 2. When you joined Décorography you knew your decorating style, so what was your biggest decorating struggle?

 My biggest issue was taking the style that I had developed and executed fairly well in our main living space (the living room/dining room combo) and carrying it over into the other spaces of our home.
 Several rooms/areas like our stairwell were still feeling pretty bland.

 3. What made you decide to join Décorography?
 What were you looking for?

 I decided to join Décorography because the idea of video classes on decorating was really so exciting to me!
 I was looking for a continued education on decor in general and practical tips for how to better decorate our home.

 I also really liked the idea of having my own diary where I could write down my ideas and projects and get feedback from others.
-For a few years I had admired blogs like Young House Love and Teal & Lime.
+For a few years I had admired blogs like Young House Love and School of Decorating.
 I had thought – wouldn’t it be fun to have a little blog for the transformation of our new home?
 But the idea of actually having a public blog was very intimidating.
-The more private diary option in SoD was the perfect fit!
+The more private community option in Décorography was the perfect fit!

 4. Since joining Décorography, you’ve been making small changes throughout your home, like new art at the top of the staircase, painted stair risers, new patterns and color on the pillows in your living room, and re-styled bookshelves.
 What inspired you to make these tweaks?

 The inspiration came from two places I suppose.
 The first was that I could identify places in my home that I felt did not have our personality or decorating style yet.
 The second was from the continued awareness and confidence that I could transform these spaces even with just a small amount of work and money.
 Partly that awareness came from watching the Décorography classes but also by watching other Décorography members transforming their own spaces.
 Bonnie and her living room transformation is a perfect example of that!